pekkahe/ecs/README.md

 # anon-engine
-A simple, yet unnamed, potentially service oriented, game or more likely just 3D rendering, engine, and very much WIP.
+A simple, yet unnamed, potentially service oriented, game or more likely just a 3D object transformation, engine, and very much WIP.

 Developed with C++ using Visual Studio 2017 version 15.8.